emu-sync/EmuSync/README.md

 1. Go to where you installed EmuSync.
     - If you didn't change the location, this will likely be at `C:\Program Files\emusync`
 1. Run the uninstaller.

+Alternatively, you can uninstall EmuSync through Windows.

+1. Search for `Add or remove programs`
+1. Search for EmuSync.
+1. Find EmuSync and uninstall it - this will open `Uninstall EmuSync.exe`.

 ### 🐧 Linux (Steam Deck)